 Of the three included in the Atari Flashback Classics collection, Super Bug was the earliest and, consequently, the simplest.
-That doesn’t mean it’s worth your time, however — if anything it makes it a great place to start!
+That doesn’t mean it’s not worth your time, however — if anything it makes it a great place to start!

 Drive until you can’t drive any more: that’s all you need to do.
 But as we’ve seen countless times on this series already, sometimes it’s the simplest concepts that make for the most addictive games…